 - Effectiveness: This refers to the overall point, which should effectively communicate your qualifications and persuade the reader to consider you for the position.

 By ensuring that your curriculum vitae adheres to all of these elements, you can create a resume tailored to the specific role you are applying for that effectively showcases your skills and proficiency.

 Can you show a gap in your CV?

 Gaps in your work history can be a common concern for job seekers, but it is generally acceptable to include them as long as you can explain them effectively.
 According to a survey by Monster, 49% of U.S. employers said that gaps are becoming less of a red flag due to current market conditions.
-Therefore, if you have gaps in your work history, it is essential to be honest, and transparent about them and during the job application process.

 What is the best font?